 Tim Pearson, Program Coordinator, Norwalk Community College Much of Tim's professional background focuses on advocating for and supporting individuals diagnosed with developmental disabilities.
 Tim has previously worked for a large non-profit agency in Connecticut where he was the Program Manager for a Community Experience program for young adults diagnosed with autism that were looking to obtain employment.
 In addition to his role at College Steps, Tim is also an avid percussionist and dedicates some of his free time to teaching marching percussion to high school students.
 In his free time Tim teaches at New Milford High School and has previously taught at Norwalk High School winning the "Best Percussion" title at the 2015.
 Tim is a graduate of the University of Connecticut.

-Leyla Haznedar, Assistant Program Coordinator, Norwalk Community College Leyla has a degree in Psychology with a specialization in developmental disabilities and human services from the University of Massachusetts Amherst.
+Leyla Haznedar, Program Coordinator, Westchester Community College Leyla has a degree in Psychology with a specialization in developmental disabilities and human services from the University of Massachusetts Amherst.
 Much of Leyla's undergraduate studies focused on social justice and education equity.
 At the University of Massachusetts Amherst, Leyla worked for a post-secondary education program for high school students with disabilities.
 Leyla has worked with individuals with disabilities of varying ages in the public school setting.
 In addition to her role at College Steps, Leyla is currently earning a Master of Arts in teaching students with Intellectual Disabilities and Autism at the Teachers College of Columbia University.

 Amy Mitrani, Assistant Program Coordinator, American International College Amy has over thirty years experience working in human services and education.
 She has a master’s degree in counseling from the University of Pennsylvania, a master’s degree in education from Antioch Graduate School, and post graduate certification in family therapy.
 She has broad experience working with students and their families supporting them in accessing services and creating helpful strategies for strong outcomes.
 Amy also has a great deal of experience in the classroom as a teacher of various ages, abilities, and subjects.
 She is passionate about learning and sharing this passion with others.
 In her free time she enjoys hiking, tennis, singing and spendingtime with her two children.